hennesre/jobhuntengine/outreach_generation_framework.md

 ## Core Authenticity Principles

+**Note**: For real-world examples of Emmet's outreach voice, see the synced Google Doc "Job Hunt 2025 Outreach Examples"

 **Voice characteristics (based on example emails):**
 - Conversational and direct
 - Gets to the point in first 1-2 sentences